catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 * We should further explore which steps of the question creation should be merged into the slate or the question input form, and which ones should get or remain separated.
 * We should consider overhauling question types that were heavily criticized in the ILIAS NRW survey (order, cloze, and formula questions).
 * The drag and drop dependencies for order questions have not been updated for years.
 If we switch/modernize them, they should support touch drag and drop by default.
-* Coming up with filters and use cases that give the Lifecycle and Author field a useful purpose.
+* Coming up with consistent filter options and use cases that give the Lifecycle and Author field a useful purpose.

 #### Pros